RyanNguyen1902/AWS_reStart/AWS_Blog/Web_application/Index.md

 Use Cloud front connect to S3 and internet gateway to reduce latency and improve performance for global users

-Use WAF to set security rules to protect your web application

 Using AWS shield against attack from outside to help minimize application downtime and latency

 Cost estimate: